Palatinate-Kleeburg

 Palatinate-Kleeburg was an imperial state of the Holy Roman Empire, centered on the Alsatian lordship of Kleeburg.

 History

-It was the younger partition of Palatinate-Zweibrücken in 1604 for John Casimir, youngest son of John I, Count Palatine of Zweibrücken.
-His marriage to Catherine of Sweden, eldest surviving daughter of King Charles IX of Sweden, would eventually see his elder son and successor Charles Gustav succeeded to the Swedish throne in 1654, giving Palatinate-Kleeburg to Adolph John I, his younger brother.
-In 1718, Gustav, Count Palatine of Zweibrücken inherited the Duchy of Zweibrücken and its seat in the Imperial Diet.
-After his death in 1731, Palatinate-Kleeburg was passed to Palatinate-Zweibrücken-Birkenfeld.
+Palatinate-Kleeburg was created in 1604 as a cadet partition of Palatinate-Zweibrücken for John Casimir, the youngest son of John I, Count Palatine of Zweibrücken.
+In 1615, he married Catherine of Sweden, the eldest surviving daughter of King Charles IX of Sweden.
+Their eldest son, Charles Gustav, succeeded his father as Count Palatine of Kleeburg in 1652 and ascended the Swedish throne as Charles X Gustav in 1654.
+He then transferred Kleeburg to his younger brother, Adolph John I.

+In 1718, Gustav Samuel Leopold, the last male member of the Kleeburg line, inherited the Duchy of Zweibrücken following the death of his cousin, King Charles XII of Sweden.
+Gustav died without issue in 1731, and Palatinate-Kleeburg was inherited by the Palatinate-Zweibrücken-Birkenfeld branch of the House of Wittelsbach.